Is it your fault if you've driven into the back of someone?

 05 June 2015

-For example, you are driving at the speed limit, leaving a good space between you and the car in front, when another car cuts in front of you and slams on their brakes.
+For example, you're driving at the speed limit, leaving a good space between you and the car in front, when another car cuts in front of you and slams on their brakes.
 In this instance you don’t have enough space between you and the car in front for an adequate stopping distance and you go into the back of them.
-Is this your fault?
+So, if this happens, is it your fault?

-It depends on the facts.
+The answer is, it depends on the facts.
 There are many factors that come in to play when defending a rear end collision.
 Could you have predicted this movement?
 Could you have reacted more quickly to the movements of the other driver?
-In the event an accident occurred and a prosecution is being considered a driving offence, a driving defence lawyer would go over the minute details to see if your accident was avoidable.
+In the event an accident occurred and a prosecution is being considered a , a driving defence lawyer would go over the incident in detail to see if your accident was avoidable.

 One of the ways you can help yourself is by installing a dashboard camera.
 Cameras have seen a boost in sales as insurance companies often ask for unequivocal proof of blame before paying out.
-Many lorries already have on-board cameras but it is becoming more and more common for domestic drivers to have them installed, just in case of an accident.
-For more information, see our previous blog on how dashboard camera can help road safety here.
+Many lorries already have on-board cameras but it's becoming more and more common for domestic drivers to have them installed, just in case of an accident.

 Another type of rear end accident is where a driver in front of you purposefully brakes hard, forcing you to crash into the back of them.
 The driver will accept that the crash was their fault and give you their details, but a few weeks later you will receive a letter stating that the accident caused substantial damage to the vehicle, amongst other wildly exaggerated claims.